Creating an Inclusive Syllabus

 • Draft your syllabus using Google Docs.
 Documents created with the platform work well with accessible technologies such as braille devices, screen readers, and screen magnification.

-• Rather than providing the syllabus in only hard copy at the first class, consider also offering an accessible digital version (e.g., using Microsoft Word, which has a built-in accessibility checker feature), so that students might use a screen reader as needed.
+• Rather than providing the syllabus in only hard copy at the first class, offer an accessible digital version (e.g., using Microsoft Word, which has a built-in accessibility checker feature), so that students might use a screen reader as needed.

 • Create a course schedule in table form.
 This is a concise and organized way to help students understand what the course will look like and how they can best prepare for each session.
 Make sure to use clear column and row headers and follow other best practices for accessibility with screen readers.